ECTS

 Presentation

-The Master of Distribution Management is a course dedicated to management applied to the distribution sector.
+The Master's in Distribution Management is a program dedicated to management applied to the distribution sector.

 100%*